Rhizidiovirus: Structure

-The genome is non segmented, linear double stranded DNA and ~25.5 kilobases in length.
-It has a guanine + cytosine content of 42%.
-It encodes at least 14 protein with molecular weights between 84.5 and 26 kiloDaltons.
+The genome is non segmented, linear double stranded DNA (dsDNA) and ~25.5 kilobases in length.
+It encodes at least 14 protein with molecular weights between 84.5 and 26 kilodaltons.

 Life cycle

 The virus seems to remain latent within the host until the host is stressed.
-Virons first appear in the nucleus.
-This is followed by the disintegration of the host nucleus and cytoplasm and their replacement by paracrystalline structures composed of virons.
-These structures first appear in association with the mitochondria.
-After the nucleus and cytoplasm have been replaced the cell wall breaks down followed with release of virons into the medium.
-Vertical transmission also appears to be possible.

 DNA-templated transcription is the method of transcription.
 Fungi and hyphochytridiomycota serve as the natural host.